 The Foundation supports environmental research at the Tvärminne Zoological Station with about 500 000 € each year.
 The main support is in the form of grants for postdoctoral scientists, postgraduate students and M. Sc. thesis work as well as for research studies.
 The foundation also supports a Senior Research Fellow scheme and a scheme to strengthen international collaboration (details given below).
 The Foundation announces grants for research once a year, usually in October.

 The Tvärminne Zoological Station is a part of the Faculty of Biological and Environmental Sciences, University of Helsinki, Finland.
 It serves as a centre for a large variety of high quality biological research, carries out environmental

 monitoring, and offers facilities for visiting scientists, field courses, symposia and seminars.
 The area is characterized by high variation in biotopes and species richness.
 The station was founded in 1902 and provides good background data for studying long-term environmental changes (see http://luoto.tvarminne.helsinki.fi/english).

-Research is expected to be carried out at the Tvärminne Zoological Station, University of Helsinki, on the southern coast of Finland.
-Tvärminne-based research will be prioritized and, for example, post docs are expected to spend the majority of their research time at the station.
-More information is available in the general instructions of the grant application.
+The foundation funds marine research carried out at the Tvärminne Zoological Station, University of Helsinki, on the southern coast of Finland.
+Tvärminne-based research is prioritized, e.g. post docs are expected to spend the majority of their research time at the station.
+Research funding categories available include:

-The Walter and Andrée de Nottbeck Foundation opens a call for a new category of fellowships for conducting marine research at the Tvärminne Zoological Station, University of Helsinki.
+The Walter and Andrée de Nottbeck Foundation sr has started a new category of fellowships for marine research at the Tvärminne Zoological Station, University of Helsinki.
 Applications are invited from senior scientists at the adjunct/full professor level to conduct research for a period of up to 6 months at the Station.
-It is anticipated that 2 fellowships will be made available.

 For further information you can contact: